How to Create an Interior Concept That Transforms the Space

 Trend Adaptation |

-Any serious interior concept starts with a rigorous analysis of the space.
-Without this stage, you risk building something beautiful on the wrong foundation.
-Think of it as a medical diagnosis: don't prescribe treatment until you know what isn't working.
+Any serious interior concept begins with a rigorous analysis of the space.
+Without this step, you risk building something beautiful on a wrong foundation.
+Think of it as a medical diagnosis: you don't prescribe treatment before knowing what's not working.

-The space analysis includesaccurate measurements (surveys), technical audit for risks such as infiltrations or old installations, assessment of natural light and daily flows.
-These items are not optional, but mandatory for any project that wants to last over time.
+Space analysis includes precise measurements (surveys), technical audit for risks such as leaks or old installations, evaluation of natural light and daily flows.
+These elements are not optional but mandatory for any project that aims to last.

 Key elements of a complete analysis:

-- Technical survey:Accurate measurements of all surfaces, heights and openings.
-A 5 cm error can make a custom cabinet not fit.
+- Technical Survey: Exact measurements of all surfaces, heights, and openings.
+A 5 cm error can cause a custom cabinet not to fit.

 |